 The labor position can be standing, hands-and-knees, Forward-leaning Inversion, or Open-knee Chest.
 Or, you can simply lean over a counter/dresser or another similar piece of furniture.

-This can be done with your hands evenly on the buttocks and giving the buttocks a long, rhythmical shake.
-Jiggle for about 20 minutes.
-Listen to the birthing person to make sure your efforts are relaxing!
+This can be done with your hands evenly on the buttocks and giving the buttocks a long, rhythmical and mild shake.
+Jiggle as long as 10-20 minutes if the birthing woman finds this pleasant.
+Check in with them to make sure your efforts are relaxing!

 Warning: Never shake the abdomen or even the hips vigorously.
 There’s a baby there!
 Learn more here.

 Partera Angelina Martinez was my influence.
 And although I learned it from her it was long enough ago where I’m sure I have changed her traditional methods along the way (which matters).
 As a student I assumed everyone knew how to use a Rebozo.
 I use it between contractions for at least 3 to 15 minutes.
 I’ll use the couch or bed as an incline as well.
 She was awesome.
 I’d love to sit with her and learn again knowing what I know now.
 I’ve never called it anything in particular.

 Love you, Gail!